 As part of its mission to ease the pain of rising rents and housing prices as well as provide more convenient parking to support a growing downtown, the City of Burlingame partnered with The Pacific Companies to create The Village at Burlingame.
-This residential community will replace two existing public parking lots with affordable housing, public space and a new parking structure that will serve downtown Burlingame.
+This residential community replaces two existing public parking lots with affordable housing, public space and a new parking structure that serves downtown Burlingame.

-The housing development will provide 32 units of affordable housing, including 78 units for workforce housing and 54 for seniors.
-A public park will connect the housing development to the new parking structure on Lorton Avenue, which will not only replace stalls lost to development, but also provide a net gain of approximately 180 spaces.
+The housing development provides 32 units of affordable housing, including 78 units for workforce housing and 54 for seniors.
+A public park connects the housing development to the new parking structure on Lorton Avenue, which not only replaces stalls lost to development, but also provides a net gain of approximately 180 spaces.
 The structure's central location promotes a "park once" concept, creating a more pedestrian friendly area by providing downtown visitors with easy access to a nearby theater and retail.

 The narrow site posed a number of design challenges.
 The north side of the structure needed to be completely closed off in order to comply with fire protection requirements.
-To ensure the structure could still be naturally ventilated, the team created a moment frame design on the other three sides of the structure.
-In order to manage stormwater on the constrained site, the team designed raised “planters” along the south façade.
+To ensure the structure could still be naturally ventilated, the team created a moment frame design on the other three sides.
+In order to manage stormwater on the constrained site, the team designed raised planters along the south façade.
 Extensive utility relocation was also necessary.

-The facade will include faux retail store fronts to blend in with the surrounding downtown.
-Infrastructure is being designed to accommodate future EV charging stations, and bicycle parking will be provided within the structure.
+The facade includes faux retail store fronts to blend in with the surrounding downtown.
+Infrastructure was included to accommodate future EV charging stations, and bicycle parking is provided within the structure.

 - Owner: The Pacific Companies

 - Total Project Cost: $18,000,000 (estimated)